Diversity in tech: Lots of attention, little progress | Taiwan News

 Some companies, including Facebook, offer training on "unconscious bias" to combat the problem.
 But they don't make such training mandatory for all employees.

-And once hired, people can get lost in the shuffle given the lack of role models and mentors in higher ranks — and thus find it difficult to advance to more senior positions.
+And once hired, people can get lost in the shuffle given the lack of role models and mentors in higher ranks — and thus find it difficult to advance.

 At many places, women and minorities face constant questions about their technical knowledge.
-They can't help wondering if they'd be taken "more seriously" if they were whiter and maler, Williams says.
+They can't help wondering if they would be taken "more seriously" if they were whiter and male, Williams says.

 Lee says things are getting better, slowly, but that it can be "demoralizing" to those working on diversity issues to be pressured to do things quickly.
 "We want to solve this for the long haul," she says.